thebadmonkeydev/graphql_workshop/PITCHME.md

 ### Why Use GraphQL?

 - Stronger API view-layer abstraction
+- Statically typed and client-driven
-- Client-driven encourages coherent API design
+- Client-driven and type-first paradigms encourage coherent API design

++++
+### Controversial Opinion
-- non-structured REST becomes GraphQL eventually
+- Regular REST APIs at scale start to become something similar to GraphQL eventually

 +++
 ### Why NOT Use GraphQL?